daniel5151/blog/content/post/automating-ac-nyc.md

   <img src="/blog/assets/automating-ac-nyc/aircon-controls-crop.jpg" width="400px">
 </p>

-Fortunately, there's an 'ol Prilik family saying that goes something like this: "remember kids, there's no problem in life that a servo motor and an esp32 can't fix"[^1]
+Fortunately, there's an 'ol Prilik family saying that goes something like this: "remember son - there's not a single problem in life that a servo motor and an esp32 can't fix"[^1]

+[^1]: it sounds better in the original Russian, but hopefully you get the gist

-And sure enough, after dropping ~$15 on parts, waiting for things to arrive from China, and spending a few hours iterating alongside my good friend Claude - I managed to hack together this beautiful mess:
+And sure enough, after dropping ~$15 on parts, waiting for things to arrive from China, and spending a few hours iterating on the hardware assembly and firmware - I hacked together this beautiful mess:

 <p align="center">
 <img src="/blog/assets/automating-ac-nyc/v1-final-working-crop.jpg" width="400px">